MahdiFarnaghi/geoso/docs/index.md

 ## Credits

-This package was created with [Cookiecutter](https://github.com/cookiecutter/cookiecutter) and the [giswqs/pypackage](https://github.com/giswqs/pypackage) project template.
+This package was created with [Cookiecutter](https://github.com/cookiecutter/cookiecutter) and the [giswqs/pypackage](https://github.com/giswqs/pypackage) project template and instructions from [Python Packages](https://py-pkgs.org/) book.